Continuous Integration and Continuous Deployment

 cd junqo-platform

-Once you are in the project directory, you need to create a db_password.conf
+Once the project is cloned and you are in the project directory, you need to setup config files.

 Development deployment